 - Only members of American Grant Writers' Association may sit for the Certified Grant Writer® exam.

-- If paying by credit/debit card, you may purchase the CGW Workshop Series online by clicking on "add to cart".
+- To purchase online at the regular or sale price by credit/debit card, click on "add to cart" on this page for the date/location of your choice.
 In the "Ship To" section of the Order Form please enter the student's name, mailing address and e-mail.
 In the "Bill To" section of the Order Form, enter the information of the credit/debit card holder and the e-mail address where the order confirmation should be forwarded.
 If making an online purchase for more than 1 student, please enter the additional names, mailing addresses, and e-mails in the "Remarks" section of the Order Form.

-- If your organization requires an Invoice from AGWA, then please fax your Purchase Order and CGW Workshop Series Registration Form to 727-596-5192 or e-mail it to CustomerService@AmericanGrantWriters.org.
+- If your organization requires an Invoice from AGWA, then please fax your Purchase Order and Registration Form to 727-240-0637 or e-mail it to CustomerService@AmericanGrantWriters.org.
 Students will be registered for the CGW Workshop Series upon receipt of the purchase order.
+Payment must be received prior to the student sitting for the CGW Exam.

 Passing the Certified Grant Writer® Exam